christorreed/ReeditShipManagement/README.Changelog.md

 ## V 2.0.4

+* Fixed a bug causing Zako turrets to be recognised as fixed, and fixed Zakos as turrets.

+## V 2.0.4

 * NavOS Abort command now runs before rather than after controlling thrusters.
 > This fixes a condition where a 'Stance:Docking' command while an active NavOS burn is running fails to disable the main drives (because NavOS turns them back on again prior to being aborted).
 * Blocked an error where a command was reported to have failed.